jpvasquez-econ/RUV/1-Data-Codes/0-Raw_Data/ReadMe.md

 ## Data for labor shares by sectors

 To calculate our exposure measures, script 7 needs labor shares by state and sector.
 We calculate one version of labor shares using Census Bureau's data without person weights.
 We use the 5 % sample PUMS files of the 2000 Census.
 These files are available [here](https://www.census.gov/data/datasets/2000/dec/microdata.html).
 One needs to open the folder *All additional files for the PUMS 5-Percent Dataset* and download the file *PUMS5.txt* within each state's folder.
 These files are the content of our `0-Raw_Data\CENSUS_2000\PUMS5` folder (look at the penultimate section of this ReadMe file for more detail).
+However, for Alabama the PUMS5 file (`PUMS5_01.txt`) was incomplete.
+So we replace it with the corresponding REVISEDPUMS5 file (we rename it as `PUMS5_01.txt` to write an easier loop to import the files in script 7).

 We also use other two versions of labor shares using BLS-BEA data and ADH data.
 The ADH shares are already stored in `1-Intermediate_Processed_Data/state_emp_2000.dta` at this point.
 However, to get this file, one must first run the scripts of the `0-Raw_Data\ADH_employment` folder first.
 And to calculate BLS-BEA shares, we use `0-Raw_Data/emp_SAEMP25S_BLS.csv`, which can be accessed from [here](https://apps.bea.gov/iTable/?reqid=70&step=1&acrdn=4#eyJhcHBpZCI6NzAsInN0ZXBzIjpbMSwyOSwyNSwzMSwyNiwyNywzMF0sImRhdGEiOltbIlRhYmxlSWQiLCI0Il0sWyJNYWpvcl9BcmVhIiwiMCJdLFsiU3RhdGUiLFsiMCJdXSxbIkFyZWEiLFsiWFgiXV0sWyJTdGF0aXN0aWMiLFsiLTEiXV0sWyJVbml0X29mX21lYXN1cmUiLCJMZXZlbHMiXSxbIlllYXIiLFsiMjAwMCJdXSxbIlllYXJCZWdpbiIsIi0xIl0sWyJZZWFyX0VuZCIsIi0xIl1dfQ==) (together with [this link]( (https://www.bls.gov/lau/rdscnp16.htm) for sector 0)